drugis/addis-core/docs/api/index.md

 SPARQL protocol update endpoint for the latest version of this dataset.
 Expects the request headers `X-EventSource-Title` (required) and `X-EventSource-Description` (optional) containing a human-readable short- and long-form description of the change (see [Versioning](versioning.html)).
-The server returns a response header `X-Trialverse-Revision` containing the URI of the created version (TODO: could also be a `Link:`) - note that this URI will be different from the one specified under [Versioning](versioning.html), as the Trialverse API exposes versions through a different endpoint.
+The server returns a response header `X-Trialverse-Version` containing the URI of the created version.
+Note that this URI will be different from the one specified under [Versioning](versioning.html), as the Trialverse API exposes versions through a different endpoint.

 ```
 /users/:user-id/datasets/:dataset-id/graphs/:graph-id